ianallannz/vote/blog/that-not-being-on-social-media-thing.md

 The damage is visible everywhere, now proven by whistleblowers from inside these very companies.

-I've felt this way for a long time now, it's not just the severe division and rage it's fomenting, and the depression and anxiety and loneliness, but it's **the opportunity cost of all this needless distraction**.
+It's not just the severe division and rage it's fomenting, and the depression and anxiety and loneliness, but it's **the opportunity cost of all this needless distraction**.

 This video pitch from four years ago is still resonating: